Why own a caravan?

 Where should I buy from?

 We would strongly recommend that you buy from a local dealer.
-There are hundreds of Caravan dealers across the UK, some will just sell used caravans and others will sell new and used Caravans.
-It is well worth visiting several to see for yourself the different layouts and type of caravan, to narrow down to the caravan that best suits your needs.
-The dealer should also give you advice and guidance about the right choice of caravan for you.
+There are hundreds of caravan dealers across the UK, some just selling used models and others offering both new and used.
+It’s well worth visiting several to see for yourself the different types and layouts, helping you narrow down what best suits your needs.
+The dealer should also give you advice and guidance about how to choose the right caravan for you.

-Buying from a dealer will give you some reassurances:
+Buying from a dealer will also give you some reassurances:

 - Most will offer a warranty